MetaMask/template-snap/README.md

 ## How To Use This Template

 This repository contains the files you need to start your snap project.
-Click the "Use this template" button\* to clone this repository into a new project, then modify the source code to make it your own.
+First, log into GitHub, then click the "Use this template" button to clone this repository into a new project.
+Once your new repository is created, you can modify the source code to make it your own.
 For a step by step guide, read [The 5-Minute Snap Tutorial](https://github.com/Montoya/gas-fee-snap#readme).

-_\* You must be logged in to GitHub to see this button._

 ## Cloning